 - "Wayne's Cooling Mod" - This mod is to drill and tap an NPT fitting into the coolant outlet pipe on the top of the passenger side of the engine.
 This line is then run into the port on the expansion tank that used to be connected to the top of the radiator.
 This allows the highest point of the coolant system to self-bleed the air out as intended.
 I never ran the engine without it, but I can certainly say it doesn't hurt and most have said it made a big difference.

 - Link to a thread PDF including this is lower down on the page.

 - Vintage Air Mini Gen II- I used this system using the write-up from forum user AZPete.
 His write up is saved lower on this page.
 Differences from what he did vs what I did is that my newer Mini unit does not use vacuum actuators but instead servos.
 I also used a vintage air H fitting to serve as the coolant bypass.
-If you go through my blog (I actually have a tag for A/C if you want to sort by that) I have lots of pictures of what I did for the A/C system.
+If you go through my blog or build page (I actually have a tag for A/C if you want to sort by that) I have lots of pictures of what I did for the A/C system.

 - List of Parts I Used - https://drive.google.com/open?id=1Uu-7--15MmB-cd6mAte-IGPEkn4wirOn

 - You will also need to add the H-fitting to this list

 - Fiberglass tools- I had no idea how to do any fiberglass work before doing this kit so here's a few basics supplies I've needed.